divyanshu799/CE-Image-Source-Extractor/README.md

 2. Go to chrome://extensions -> click on load unpacked -> select the repo folder.
 3. Activate the extension.
 Visit any Website.
 4. While on any Website, Press F12 key and goto console.
-5. There you will see the script running and immage sources being listed down there.
+5. There you will see the script running and image sources are being listed down there.
 6. Check Screenshots for the reference.